romantalukdar346/langchain-daily-learning/README.md

 This repository includes hands-on practice, structured examples, and notes as I explore the core components of LangChain using Python.

 ---
+# ** 🧪 Note on LLM Usage: Local Ollama
+🧠 I'm using Ollama to run LLMs locally for learning and experimentation.

+✅ Free and open-source — no API key required

+⚡ Runs models like LLaMA 3.2, Phi3: mini, Gemma locally

+🛠️ Helps me learn LangChain LLM integration more efficiently and without cost barriers

+---
 ## 🧠 Topics Covered

 - ✅ LLMs vs ChatModels in LangChain